|

 "Sir?" called Faramir, uncertainly.

-"Sit down!" said the voice, cheerfully, sounding quite
+"Sit down!" said the voice, cheerfully; it sounded

-Intrigued but, for some reason, no longer nervous, Faramir sat
+Intrigued and, for some reason, no longer nervous, Faramir sat

 on one of the couches.